Skip to content

 5. Hybrid RL fine-tuning with HRPO + GRPO, optionally adding ALP and AdaRFT.

-Representational Dynamics
+Representational dynamics

 Analysis of COCONUT’s latent reasoning reveals a process more complex than a simple linear chain.
 Instead of committing to a single path, the continuous thoughts can be interpreted as a latent search tree that explores multiple potential next steps simultaneously.